Research priority setting that inform or use systematic reviews

 Tarang Sharma, World Health Organization Regional Office for Europe

 Seilin Uhm, University of Southampton

-Objectives: Our workshop will provide tools and guidance on how to use systematic reviews in the research priority setting process in any of the categorise defined above.
-This includes how the methods of the research priority setting needs to be adapted or the approach to conduct systematic reviews needs to be changed or adapted.
+Objectives: Our workshop will provide tools and guidance on how to use systematic reviews in the research priority setting process in any of the categories defined above.
+This includes how the methods of the research priority setting need to be adapted or the approach to conduct systematic reviews needs to be changed or adapted.

-Description: The workshop will start with a few presentations, followed by small group activities and finally result in a final discussion and summing-up.
-Presentation: There will be two presentations: (a) the methods of setting priorities for research – this includes guidance how to make decisions what methodology to choose based on the focus of the exercise and the stakeholders involved.
-This will be accompanied by a diagram on how to engage stakeholders in those stages (b) the methods to conduct systematic reviews of research priority setting exercise and appraising them.
-The latter is an adapted version of AMSTAR to do the evaluation Exercise: The groups will be given different examples of research priority setting exercises and systematic reviews of research priority setting exercise along with appraisal forms to evaluate them Discussion and summing up: The workshop will finish with reports from individual groups along with discussions how these methods can be used in their organisations.
+Description: The workshop will start with a few presentations, followed by small group activities, and finally result in a final discussion and summing-up.
+Presentation: There will be two presentations: (a) the methods of setting priorities for research—this includes guidance on how to make decisions and what methodology to choose based on the focus of the exercise and the stakeholders involved.
+This will be accompanied by a diagram on how to engage stakeholders in (b) the methods to conduct systematic reviews of research priority setting exercises and appraising them.
+The latter uses an adapted version of AMSTAR to conduct the evaluation.
+Exercise: The groups will be given different examples of research priority-setting exercises and systematic reviews of research priority-setting exercises along with appraisal forms to evaluate.
+Discussion and summing-up: The workshop will finish with reports from individual groups along with discussions on how these methods can be used in their organisations.